mickeyboxell/local-k8s/skaffold.md

 `skaffold version`

-The installation will create a `/.skaffold` folder in your root directory to store configuration information.
+The installation will create a `/.skaffold` folder in your home directory to store configuration information.